BlieNuckel/kronoxToGCalendar/README.md

 After this the events should be added to the calendar specified in the setup process.

 **IMPORTANT: The script does _not_ access anything other than the one calendar you specify by the calendar ID and as such is safe to use.
-All login information and authentication is _only_ stored locally in the directory where the script is placed.
-The warning from Google is simply based on the fact that Google has not manually reviewed the script and confirmed that it is safe for use.**
+All login information and authentication is _only_ stored locally in the directory where the script is placed.**

 ## Run Script On Startup